 The planning goes on for months.
 My daughter, Olivia, and my nieces, Julia and Sophia are so obsessed with their DIY Halloween costumes, that before they have even finished trick or treating they are already discussing their ideas for next year’s Halloween costumes.

 But I don’t mind.
 I love the excuse to get creative and make Halloween costumes for girls.

 I have so much fun with the girls this time of year, sketching out their costume designs concepts, scouring the local fabric stores for the perfect materials, sewing the costumes, and having our annual costume photo shoot.
 I think it may be my favourite time of year.

 For the last few years, the girls have wanted their costumes to be “pretty” and animal-themed.

-This year, Julia is a black cat again, but this version we designed to be an easy DIY halloween costume for teens.
+This year, Julia is a black cat again, but this version we designed to be an easy cat costume for teens.
 Olivia’s brown bear costume and Sophia’s panda bear costume are also great for girls of all ages.
 We will be publishing detailed posts about how to make each of their costumes, but here is a quick look at our DIY Halloween Costumes for Teens…

 DIY Black Cat Costume for Teens and Tweens

 For Julia’s black cat costume we used a gorgeous, super soft faux fur to make cat ears, fingerless gloves to keep her paws warm, leg warmers which we used as boot cuffs, and a black tail.